 Twenty-one dives, two oceans and several dive boats later, my cohorts and I concluded that these timepieces will do exactly what they are meant to – keep time in and out of the water in simple analog fashion.
 Oh, and in case you aren’t satisfied with the bezel as a classifying feature, there is a telltale dive flag imprinted on the face to confirm your identity as a depth-defying adventure seeker!
 Which watch did I prefer?
 The Immersion was the best fit for me.

-To see Freestyle’s full collection of Dive Watches, visit.
+To see Freestyle’s full collection of Dive Watches, visit their website.